Frequency mixer: Balanced mixers

+This reduces many unwanted components while preserving the desired frequency translation.

+In diode-ring mixers the diodes are commonly Schottky types.
+Such mixers are widely used because of their low feedthrough, broad frequency range, and good large-signal performance.

+Bell System research in the late 1920s examined double-balanced mixers using copper-oxide rectifiers for voice modulation.
+By 1931 they were reported as serious competitors to vacuum-tube modulators, and by 1939 they were used in many telephony carrier systems.
+These circuits translated voice channels to higher carrier frequencies so that multiple conversations could share one transmission path.
+Systems carrying up to 60 voice channels in a 240 kHz band were reported.
+The four-rectifier ring circuit provided approximately 20-30 dB suppression of unwanted feedthrough and was described as a double-balanced reversing-switch modulator, or ring modulator in German literature.

+Balanced mixers can also be built from active devices such as transistors or MOSFETs.
+An ISSCC paper in 1968 described a symmetric MOSFET mixer with about 40 dB better performance than a typical communications receiver of the period.

+As with earlier vacuum-tube converter circuits, an integrated double-balanced mixer can also incorporate local-oscillator generation.
+A 1.5 mW combination of a low-noise amplifier, oscillator, and mixer was reported in a 65 nm CMOS process.

 Mixer circuits are characterized by their properties such as conversion gain (or loss), noise figure and nonlinearity.

 Nonlinear electronic components that are used as mixers include diodes and transistors biased near cutoff.
 Linear, time-varying devices, such as analog multipliers, provide superior performance, as it is only in true multipliers that the output amplitude is proportional to the input amplitude, as required for linear conversion.
 Ferromagnetic-core inductors driven into saturation have also been used.
 In nonlinear optics, crystals with nonlinear characteristics are used to mix two frequencies of laser light to create optical heterodynes.

-Diode
+The diode as an unbalanced, passive mixer

 A diode can be used to create a simple unbalanced mixer.
 The current $I$ through an ideal semiconductor diode is primarily an exponential function of the voltage $V_D$ across it is: